shcallaway/Lantern/README.md

 Lantern uses [Nightwatch](http://nightwatchjs.org/) for automated end-to-end testing.

-To execute the test suite, you must first download the Selenium .jar file and the various webdrivers.
-Place the .jar in `/nightwatch` the drivers in the `/nightwatch/drivers`, respectively.
+To execute the test suite you must first download the Selenium .jar file and the various webdrivers (e.g. geckodriver, chromedriver).
+Place the .jar in `/nightwatch` the drivers in the `/nightwatch/drivers` respectively.

-Once you have downloaded these depenencies, you may run the tests from the application root directory with the `nightwatch` command (assuming you installed the CLI using the global tag).
-You must specify an environment other than default using the `--env` tag like so:
+You may run the tests from the application root directory with the `nightwatch` command, assuming you installed the CLI using the global tag.
+You must specify an environment other than default like so:

 ```
 nightwatch -e chrome